HubSpot/drop/docs/intro.md

 ## Drop

-Drop is a Javascript and CSS library for creating dropdowns and other popups attached to elements on the page.
+Drop is a JavaScript and CSS library for creating dropdowns and other popups attached to elements on the page.
 Drop uses [Tether.js](http://github.hubspot.com/tether) to efficiently position its elements.

-Thank you for considering Drop, we believe it's the best way of creating dropdown-style elements available right now.
+Thank you for considering Drop.
+We believe it's the best way of creating dropdown-style elements available right now.

 ### Features